jpverkamp/blog/content/programming/runelang/5 - Evaluation.md

 ## Evaluating expressions

 Now here's one of the big (and honestly more alien) bits of the code: expressions.
-Really, it's a language within a language, since at this point, we have an {{<wikipedia text="RPN" title="Reverse Polish Notation">}} expression to evaluate.
+Really, it's a language within a language, since at this point, we have an [[wiki:Reverse Polish Notation|RPN]]() expression to evaluate.

 ```javascript
 function evaluateExpression(node, environment) {